jiten14/lstarter/README.md

 # Lstarter

-**Lstarter** is a Laravel package designed to simplify the process of generating a `layout.blade.php` file with Bootstrap 5.3 integration.
-The package includes prepacked layouts that can be easily copied to your Laravel application's `resources/views/layouts` directory.
+**Lstarter** is a Laravel package designed to streamline the process of generating migrations, models, relationships, factories, seeders, and controllers all at once, in addition to copying a `layout.blade.php` file with Bootstrap 5.3 integration.
+The package includes prepacked layouts that can be easily copied to your Laravel application's `resources/views/layouts` directory.This package simplifies the development process, allowing you to quickly set up essential parts of your Laravel application.

 ## Installation